 New York City is home to one of the world's most diverse populations, with residents who speak more than 200 languages.
-Nearly half of New Yorkers speak a language other than English at home, and almost 25%, or 1.8 million people, are not proficient in English.
+Nearly half of New Yorkers speak a language other than English at home, and approximately 21.4%, or 1.8 million people, are not proficient in English.

-OCME's Language Access Plan outlines how our agency ensures meaningful access to our services as required by Executive Order 120.
+OCME's Language Access Plan outlines how our agency ensures that limited English proficient individuals are able to access our services as required by Local Law 30.

 OCME's Language Access Coordinator is Melanie Rios, Esq., who also serves as Special Counsel in the Office of Chief Medical Examiner.